When I started Boostly, I had one goal. This was to help the hospitality community with their marketing. Nothing more and nothing less.

 She was working to get a website up and running.
 Before Maria came into my world, she was listed on Booking.com and had no online presence or booking engine.
-100% of her bookings were coming via Booking.com, and she was spending hundreds of Euros every month in commission.
+100% of her bookings were coming via Booking.com, and she spent hundreds of Euros monthly in commission.
 I’m sure she would have much rather seen that money going into her bank account.

-✅ Live on Free To Book, which meant she wasn’t having to manually close off several channels when a booking comes in and risking double bookings.
+- Live on Free To Book meant she didn't have to manually close off several channels when a booking came in and risk double bookings.

 He runs a B&B in Northern Ireland.
 Again, Edwin had a website, but he couldn’t get hold of his website designer.